Punjab CM moves resolution in assembly against Centre's farm laws | Headlines

 Punjab CM moves resolution in assembly against Centre's farm laws

-Punjab Chief Minister Amarinder Singh on Tuesday moved a resolution in the state assembly against the contentious farm laws enacted by the Centre recently.
-The resolution was moved by the Leader of the House on the second day of a special assembly session here over the new farm laws.
+Chief Minister Amarinder Singh on Tuesday tabled a draft resolution in the Punjab assembly rejecting the three farm laws enacted recently by the Centre, terming it a move to "protect the state's farmers and agriculture".
+The resolution also rejected the Centre's proposed Electricity (Amendment) Bill 2020.

-The chief minister also introduced three bills to counter the Centre's farm laws.
-The three bills introduced by Singh are -- the Farmers Produce Trade and Commerce (Promotion and Facilitation) Special Provisions and Punjab Amendment Bill 2020, the Essential Commodities (Special Provisions and Punjab Amendment) Bill 2020, and the Farmers (Empowerment and Protection) Agreement on Price Assurance and Farm Services (Special Provisions and Punjab Amendment) Bill 2020.
+Singh appealed to all parties to rise above their political interests to save Punjab.
+He also introduced three bills to counter the Centre's farm laws, which have triggered protests by farmers and opposition parties in different parts of the country including Punjab.

 - READ MORE ON: